johnahumanbeing/Recipy/README.md

-# This iis the test branch where the testi ng is done

 # Recipe App

 Welcome to the Recipe App!
 This app is designed to help you discover and organize your favorite recipes.
 Whether you're a seasoned chef or just starting out in the kitchen, this app has something for everyone.